Ruznama-yi Millati

 The Persian-language magazine Ruznama-yi Millati (روزنامه ملتی; translated: The National Journal), was published between 1866 and 1870 in Tehran.
 It was published monthly in a total of 33 issues.
 Together with the magazines Ruznama-i Dawlati and the Ruznama-i ʿilmi, Ruznama-yi Millati used to be published under the superintendence of Iʿtizāduʾ s-Salṭana.
-The upper part of each page shows the figure of a mosque, which displays the national character of the magazine.
+The upper part of each page showed the figure of a mosque, which displays the national character of the magazine.

-Its content focuses primary on the bibliographies of famous poets.
+Its content focused primarily on the bibliographies of famous poets.
 A stated goal of the magazine was to move away from the written language of the elite to the spoken language of the masses by adopting a style directed toward communication with the people (mardum).